 “As much as I admired Studio Gang, I knew that I wanted to do some projects on my own, which is just part of growing as an architect,” says Wolf.
 “I wanted to know what I would do if I did something by myself.”

 It ended up being a more hands-on experimental study of materials by way of her creative practice with Eva Tuerks (ARCH ’98), Büro Blickpunkt, and a rigorous study in sustainable design at the Architectural Association School of Architecture in London.
 Wolf soon returned to Studio Gang—and just as she had grown as an architect, so, too, had the firm, taking on larger, more impactful projects.
 One of her first assignments?
-Chicago’s Vista Tower.
+Chicago’s St. Regis Chicago.

 Because the building has an undulating frustum shape (a truncated pyramid), one of Wolf’s first moves was to measure the thermal conditions of the three towers at their widest and narrowest points.
 What she found was a surprising variance in the performance of the units caused by the changing ratio of window glazing to floor area.